Recommended: set a Personal Access Token (non-interactive)

 agentLabel agent:claude, agent:codex, etc.

-complexityLabel complexity:low/med/high
+complexityLabel complexity:simple/medium/complex

 labelsIssue labels (non-prefixed)